Health Law and Policy Program Alumni Advisory Council

 Former WCL Practitioner-in-Residence and Founder, Health Law and Policy Project

 Corrine Propas Parver retired as a partner with Dickstein Shapiro Morin & Oshinsky in 2004 and then launched AUWCL’s Health Law and Policy Project, Health Law Summer Institute, and Health Law and Policy Specialization for the Law and Government LL.M.
 Program.
 She is a member of the Holy Cross Health and HCH Foundation Boards and Women Lawyers on Guard.
-Ms. Parver received AUWCL’s Women and the Law Leadership Award in 2012.
+She received AUWCL’s Women and the Law Leadership Award in 2012.

 Ann Slacter